nvim-focus/focus.nvim/README.md

 ## Splitting Nicely

-Focus allows you to split windows to tiled windows nicely.
+Focus allows you to split windows to tiled windows nicely and sized according to the golden ratio

 ```
 +----------------+------------+